The DOT Drug Testing Panel: What's Actually Being Tested

 - Specimen is split into two bottles (A and B)

-- Both bottles are sealed, labeled, and shipped to a certified lab (SAMHSA-certified)
+- Both bottles are sealed, labeled, and shipped to a SAMHSA (Substance Abuse and Mental Health Services Administration — the federal agency that certifies testing labs)-certified lab

 The MRO Review

 Test results don't go directly to the carrier.
-They go to a Medical Review Officer (MRO) — a licensed physician who reviews the lab results.
+They go to a MRO (Medical Review Officer — a licensed physician who reviews lab results before they're reported to the employer).
 If a test is positive, the MRO contacts the driver to verify whether there's a legitimate medical explanation (prescription medications, for example).

 If the driver has a valid prescription for, say, opioids, the MRO may report the test as negative.
 But there's a catch — the MRO also evaluates whether the medication allows the driver to safely perform safety-sensitive functions.
 Having a prescription doesn't automatically mean you can drive.